 • Recent renovations.
 They’ll particularly look at kitchens and bathrooms.

-While the buyer typically chooses the home appraiser, it’s worth noting that the person they select is someone who has to be certified in your state, which means they have to adhere to the Appraisal Foundation’s Uniform Standards of Professional Appraisal Practice.
+While the lender typically chooses the home appraiser, it’s worth noting that the person they select is someone who has to be certified in your state, which means they have to adhere to the Appraisal Foundation’s Uniform Standards of Professional Appraisal Practice.
 A good way to think of a home appraiser is to consider them a neutral party.
 Their number one goal is to confirm that the price of the home is fair to everyone—the buyer, the seller and the bank (assuming there is a mortgage being offered).

 And remember that a home appraisal happens after an offer is made, but before that deal has closed, adds Dutton.
 “Any appraisal done before this point is somewhat pointless because if the buyer is getting a mortgage, their lender will want their own objective, up-to-date picture of your property’s value.”
 And if the home appraisal comes in and the price is off the mark?
 “If the appraised value is higher than the offer, then there’s typically no issue in terms of the loan, but if the appraisal is lower, this can be tricky since the lender will only loan money up to the appraised amount,” Dutton explains.
 (The impact for the seller is that the buyer could pull their offer.)